ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

 - **experimental-dual-fund**

   Specifying this enables support for the dual funding protocol ([bolt](https://github.com/lightning/bolts) #851), allowing both parties to contribute funds to a channel.
 The decision about whether to add funds or not to a proposed channel is handled automatically by a plugin that implements the appropriate logic for your needs.
 The default behavior is to not contribute funds.

-- **experimental-websocket-port**=_PORT_

-  Specifying this enables support for accepting incoming WebSocket connections on that port, on any IPv4 and IPv6 addresses you listen to ([bolt](https://github.com/lightning/bolts) #891).
-The normal protocol is expected to be sent over WebSocket binary frames once the connection is upgraded.